Perspective: Thinking Differently About Mobile Commerce ROI

 How does a business decide what is important and what will deliver good return on a mobile commerce investment?
 Innovation Exchange members recently discussed this topic with Arkady Fridman, a senior analyst at Aite Group.
-During the discussion, the group shared some best practices for implementation success.
+During the discussion, the group looked at the importance of businesses to think differently when it comes to mobile commerce ROI.